Cohort default rates are more than just numbers to a college and university.

 The data covered the 2014 fiscal year cohort was published in September 2017.
 Overall borrowing is down 3 percent from the prior year.
 Public institutions remain flat, with rates at 11.3 percent, while the private sector experienced an increase for the third year in a row.
 The proprietary sector had an increase of 0.5 percentage points.

 Thirty-four states saw more than half of all institutions experience an increase in default rates; however, only four states experienced an overall increase of one percentage point or more, and 12 states saw an increase by half a percentage point or more.
-Investment in student success products, grace counseling and default prevention efforts by these states and the institutions experiencing increased default rates across the country would result in better borrower outcomes.
+Investment in student success products, grace counseling and default prevention efforts would result in better borrower outcomes.

 Many borrowers will default within the 3-year monitoring period, which negatively affects cohort default rates.